New Zealand resident director in 2023

 - Healy Consultants does not normally allow Clients to pay Singapore resident director fees by instalments.
 We normally require full payment up front for the year.
 However, we may consider half-yearly payments for companies in good standing.

 Accounting and tax considerations

-- With a resident director, Healy Consultants Group PLC believes that it will be easier for our Client to deal with government tax authorities.
+- With a resident director, Healy Consultants Group believes that it will be easier for our Client to deal with government tax authorities.

 Legal and compliance considerations

 - According to the Registrar of Companies, a resident director must i) either live in New Zealand or Australia and ii) be a director for a company registered in the country.
 The Registrar of Companies interprets “live in New Zealand” as a person who is present in the country for more than 6 months during a 12 month-period;

 - There is no limit on the number of directors that a company can appoint.
 Please note that New Zealand does not allow corporate directorship.
 In addition, the company will be required to publicly register the particulars of their directors and shareholders;